mdjkenna/GraphStateMachine/README.md

 #### Actions with Arguments

 `Next` actions can also have arguments.
-Any arguments that caused a particular state to be published are also included in the published state, so that arguments used can become part of your state processing if you wish.
+Arguments passed with a `Next` action are included in the resulting state publication, making them available for state processing.
 They can also be used for conditional edge transitions or `onBeforeVisit` handlers (explained in the respective sections below).

 ```kotlin